rfhussain/Text-Generation-with-Neural-Networks/README.md

 In a Recurrent Neural Network a perceptron can pass it's output to itself, and hence a Loop is formed.
 They process the input from one or multiple channels, and generate output that would be passed to to theirselves as input again.

-Another key point in understanding the RNN is that the output generated from a perceptron in RNN, is a memory cell, which helps preserve the state of the perceptron, hence forming LSTM - Long Short Term Memory. discussed later.
+Another key point in understanding the RNN is that the output generated from a perceptron in RNN, is a memory cell, which helps preserve the state of the perceptron, hence forming LSTM - Long Short Term Memory.

 ##### Another Example